-Remuneration Policy and ComCo
+Remuneration Policy and Remuneration Committee

-- The AusBr Remuneration Policy provides a governance framework for the structure and operation of remuneration within the context of AusBr's strategy, long-term financial soundness and risk management arrangements.
-The BSB has sought to ensure the remuneration framework is aligned to prudent risk management, material risk matters are considered in remuneration outcomes and the framework incentivises proper conduct and behaviours. - 7 Other AusBr codes and policies that form part of the governance framework include the Code of Conduct, the Company 'Purpose and Values', Conflict of Interest Policy and the Consequence Management Policy. - The BSB and the ComCo are the main governance bodies that oversee remuneration and remuneration related risk at AusBr, the key body being the ComCo. - 9 The ComCo has three members, two of whom are members of the BSB. - The ComCo meets at least two times each financial year.
-It has free and unfettered access to risk and financial control personnel and other relevant parties (internal and external).
-If the Committee chooses to engage third-party experts, the ComCo can do so in a way that ensures that the engagement, including any advice received, is independent.
+- The HLR Aus Remuneration Policy provides a governance framework for the structure and operation of remuneration within the context of HLR Aus's strategy, long-term financial soundness and risk management arrangements.
+The Board has sought to ensure the remuneration framework is aligned to prudent risk management, material risk matters are considered in remuneration outcomes and the framework incentivises proper conduct and behaviours. - Other HLR Aus codes and policies that form part of the governance framework include the Code of Conduct, the Company 'Purpose and Values', Conflict of Interest Policy and the Consequence Management Policy. - The Board, the Remuneration Committee and the Risk Committee are the main governance bodies that oversee remuneration and remuneration related risk at HLR Aus, the key body being the Remuneration Committee which reports to the Board. - 8 The Remuneration Committee is governed by a Charter which records its mandate to assist the Board by overseeing the design, operation and monitoring of the Remuneration Policy approved by the Board. - 9 The Renumeration Committee has: - 9.1 three members, all of whom are members of the Board; and - 9.2 an independent chair, who is one of these three Board members. - The Remuneration Committee meets at least two times each financial year.
+The Risk Committee meets at least four times each financial year.
+Both have free and unfettered access to other Board Committees, access to risk and financial control personnel and other relevant parties (internal and external).
+If a Committee chooses to engage third-party experts, the a Committee can do so in a way that ensures that the engagement, including any advice received, is independent.

-Role of the BSB
+Role of the Board

-- 11 The BSB approves the Remuneration Policy and is responsible for the effectiveness of the remuneration framework. - The BSB's oversight of remuneration policies and procedures is derived from its consideration of reports from the ComCo and the reporting framework for management to the BSB.

-The BSB also has access to risk and financial control personnel and other relevant parties (internal and external) and the right to engage third-party experts on an independent basis.
+- 11 The Board approves the Remuneration Policy and is responsible for the effectiveness of the remuneration framework. - 12 The Board's oversight of remuneration policies and procedures is derived from its consideration of reports from the Remuneration and Risk Committees and the reporting framework for management to the Board. - The Board also has access to risk and financial control personnel and other relevant parties (internal and external) and the right to engage third-party experts on an independent basis.